Mokalbari/sleepify/README.md

 To prevent this, we can use NextJS with React useOptimistic hook to rely on server.

 ## Contributing
-All contributions and feedbacks are welcome.
+Feeling inspired?
-Fork this repo and make your changes.
-Submit a Pull Request.
+Fork this repo, make your changes, and submit a Pull Request.
-Please follow conventionnal commits as much as possible.
+Follow conventional commits, and we’re good to go.

-thsnks.
-Appreciate.
+Thanks for checking out Sleepify—because irony and nostalgia make everything better.